offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

    * i - Storage optimized
    * r - Memory optimized
    * p - GPU accelerated
- * Instance generation: A number indicating he generation of instance family, where that generation typically corresponds to generations of hardware (e.g. a newer EC2 instance type generation may use a newer CPU).
+ * Instance generation: A number indicating the generation of instance family, where that generation typically corresponds to generations of hardware (e.g. a newer EC2 instance type generation may use a newer CPU).
  * Processor family: The brand of processor used by the EC2 instance.
    * a - AMD processor
    * g - AWS Graviton processor (ARM)